 Pinto Beans with Pork Neck Bones

-A real ‘stick-to-your-ribs’ kinda recipe.
+Is a real ‘stick-to-your-ribs’ kinda recipe.
 Comfort food at it’s best.
 This recipe is perfect on a cold, wintery day, when you’re pretty sure summer is never going to come again.
 Pinto Beans with Pork Necks is made in your crock-pot or slow cooker, depending on what you call it.
 Either way, this recipe is down-home, comfort food at it’s best.
-Pinto Beans Pork Necks Bones can be served with long grain rice, mashed potatoes, extra wide egg noodles or polenta.
+Pinto Beans with Pork Necks Bones can be served with long grain rice, mashed potatoes, extra wide egg noodles or polenta.
 It’s all good!

 Well Worth the Effort

 This recipe is well worth the time and effort it takes to make.
 It’s delicious, nutritious and very economical.
 Steps 1 through 5 can be done a day or two in advance.
 This means most of the prep work will be already done on ‘cook day.’
 This recipe makes enough to feed a family of two, four or six depending on your family’s appetites.
 Serve this hearty stew-like meal with a robust beer or glass of apple cider.

 Are a small, flavorful bean with reddish-brown streaks on a pale pink background, (pinto is Spanish for “painted”).
 Pinto beans are popular throughout the United States and most Spanish-speaking countries.
 They’re often served with rice or used in soups and stews.
 They can be used interchangeably with the pink bean, which is lighter in color prior to cooking but looks the same afterwards.

 Both the pinto and pink bean are commonly used in the preparation of refried beans and chili con carne.
 Pintos are available canned and dried year-round.
 They are also called red Mexican beans.

 - 4 pounds pork neck bones, cleaned and rinsed